 - You may have blood work or other laboratory tests to determine your current state of health and eligibility for different studies.
 The amount of blood drawn will depend on what evaluations are needed for you.
 Some common tests and the amount of blood drawn, include: CBC (complete blood count) 7 mls or 1⁄2 tablespoon; Chemistries (check general health and liver and kidney function) 10 mls or 2/3 tablespoon; Hepatitis B and C (no extra blood if chemistries drawn); CD4 (T-cells) 7 ml or 1⁄2 tablespoon, viral load (how much virus is in the blood) 10 mls or 2/3 tablespoons or HIV Test (confirm HIV status) 10 mls or 2/3 tablespoons.
-If you had all of the above tests done, the total volume of blood drawn would be 34 mls or about 2 1⁄2 tablespoons. - You may be tested for the CCR5 biomarker (part of your genetic makeup) by having a buccal swab taken.
+PhenoSense neutralizing antibody assay platform by Monogram Biosciences 25 mls or 1 and 2/3 tablespoons.
+If you had all of the above tests done, the total volume of blood drawn would be 60 mls or about 4 tablespoons. - You may be tested for the CCR5 biomarker (part of your genetic makeup) by having a buccal swab taken.
 This test is done by taking a swab (a long Q-Tip) and swirling it inside your cheek to collect cells.
 The test will be run at a PENN lab and the researchers can tell you if you may be eligible for one of the gene therapy studies.
 This test will not become part of your medical record as there is no clinical significance. - We will ask you questions about your pregnancy history and plans, birth control methods and may do a pregnancy test.

-At the completion of today's visit we will makes plans to contact you with results either by phone, email, or an in person visit.
+At the completion of today's visit we will make plans to contact you with results either by phone, email, or an in person visit.